The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 Other Potential Environmental Issues Arising From Transport

-There’s also regular air pollutant emissions from transport via particulates, carbon monoxide, ozone and other air contaminants that decrease air quality and can impact human health.
+Regular air pollutants from transport include particulates, carbon monoxide, ozone and other air contaminants that decrease air quality and can impact human health.

 The potential solutions for reducing air pollutant emissions from vehicles are similar to those suggested for reducing greenhouse gas emissions from vehicles (as both result from the burning of fossil fuels as a main source of the emissions and pollution)